Dear Mr and Mrs Spencer,

 It was extremely crude, both in terms of its layout and the vulgarity of the language used.
 Unfortunately, it was the work of my somewhat stupid associate.
 A loyal employee, but not the sharpest knife in the drawer.
 Rest assured he has been severely spoken to and has assured me this will never happen again.

 In his defence, I believe him when he says he was trying to help by taking some of the workload off my shoulders.
 Unfortunately, his somewhat poor home background, deprived childhood and unsatisfactory schooling, came to the fore and you were the recipients.
 Once again please accept my profuse apologies.

-Despite his shortcomings, my colleague does possess certain qualities that I find indispensible in our line of work.
-Personally I would have been a little less graphic with the threats.
-Unfortunately he does have this annoying habit of saying things as he sees them, though his choice of words leaves much to be desired.
+Despite his shortcomings, my colleague does possess certain qualities that I find indispensable in our line of work.
+Personally, I would have been a little less graphic with the threats.
+Unfortunately, he does have this annoying habit of saying things as he sees them, though his choice of words leaves much to be desired.
 So when he wrote, and I quote, “Pay up or I’ll cut the little bitch up real nasty.”
 I’m afraid that is exactly what he meant.
 I’ve seen him at his work and, while not pretty, he is very good at what he does.

 Once again I feel that I must offer you my sincere apologies for the manner in which this information was delivered to you.
 Procedures at this end have been tightened up considerably to ensure it doesn’t happen again.